doubleaaron/RoboND-DeepLearning-Project/aa_writeup.md

 ![alt text][image_0]

-The Udacity Robotics Software Engineer Nanodegree :: Deep Learning Project is a Follow Me Quadcopter Drone Project.
-It utilizes a Fully Connected Convolutional Neural Network (FCN) in Tensorflow and Keras to build a model that identifies, targets and tracks a person from a Simulation Drone Camera feed built in Unity3D.
+The Udacity Robotics Software Engineer Nanodegree Deep Learning Project utilizes a Fully Convolutional Network (FCN) in Tensorflow and Keras to build a model that identifies, targets and tracks a person from a Simulation Drone Camera feed built in Unity3D.
 The simulated Drone must acquire and follow a target person while ignoring other people that are randomly spawned around the target person.

 Below is a video of how the final target tracking runs in the QuadSim simulator.
 It has an average IoU of 42%.